linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 2 - International Trade Policy/Chapter 11 - Trade Policy in Developing Countries.md

 Why are some countries so much poorer than others?
 Why have some countries that were poor a generation ago succeeded in making dramatic progress while others have not?
 These are deeply disputed questions, and to try to answer them—or even to describe at length the answers that economists have proposed over the years—would take us outside the scope of this book.
 What we can say, however, is that changing views about economic development have had a major role in determining trade policy.

 For about 30 years after World War II, trade policies in many developing countries were strongly influenced by the beliefs that the key to economic development was the creation of a strong manufacturing sector and that the best way to create that manufacturing sector was to protect domestic manufacturers from international competition.
-The first part of this chapter describes the rationale for this strategy of import-substituting industrialization as well as the critiques of that strategy that became increasingly common after about 1970 and the emergence
+The first part of this chapter describes the rationale for this strategy of import-substituting industrialization as well as the critiques of that strategy that became increasingly common after about 1970 and the emergence of a new conventional wisdom that stressed the virtues of free trade.

 TABLE 11-1 Gross Domestic Product Per Capita, 2019 (dollars, adjusted for differences in price levels)